Skip to main content

 Impact

-Secrets cannot be used beyond their assigned expiry date respectively.
-Secrets need to be rotated periodically wherever they are used.
+Secrets cannot be used beyond their assigned expiration dates.
+Secrets must be rotated periodically wherever they are used.

 Audit

-This policy flags an Azure Key Vault as INCOMPLIANT if any of the related Azure Key Vault Secret has an empty Expiration Date.
+This policy flags an Azure Key Vault as INCOMPLIANT if any related Azure Key Vault Secret has an empty Expiration Date.

 A Key Vault is marked as INAPPLICABLE if RBAC Authorization is set to Enabled.